 Mike: Agreeing to a meeting.
 They might have been curious that we didn’t capture that curiosity.

-Brian: Earlier you talked a bit about the problem with product marketing and you brought up customer hero marketing.
-Why should we in marketing start focusing on making our customer the hero, instead of what we’re doing right now which is focusing on the product or what we do or what we sell?
+Brian: Earlier, you talked a bit about the problem with product marketing, and you brought up customer hero marketing.
+Why should we in marketing start focusing on making our customer the hero instead of what we’re doing right now, focusing on the product or what we do or what we sell?

-Mike: First of all, it is going to be the mission of the company to do customer hero selling and customer hero marketing?
+Mike: First of all, will it be its mission to do customer hero selling and customer hero marketing?
 It really has to come from the top.
 It’s really a paradigm.
 Years ago, Gerhard Gschwandtner, the publisher of Selling Power magazine, said that the CEO’s definition of selling is the DNA of the customer’s experience.

 If you really believe in your heart that people love to buy and hate to be sold, then why wouldn’t we make it our mission as a company to facilitate, to architect, our customer’s experience?
-To really think about how they would go through a natural buying process and feel comfortable and then let us facilitate that buying, using storytelling and story tending.
+To really think about how they would go through a natural buying process and feel comfortable, let us facilitate that buying using storytelling and story tending.

-Thus, making story the foundation because stories allow people with problems to visualize seeing themselves solve that problem.
+Thus, making the story the foundation is because stories allow people with problems to visualize themselves and solve that problem.
 What happens is we create a little story in their brain.
-And the story involves seeing themselves responding to that once a month problem they have differently, if they just had somebody’s help or technology or capability.
+And the story involves seeing themselves responding to that once-a-month problem they have differently if they just had somebody’s help or technology or capability.

 What can marketers and sellers do to apply empathy and better connect with customers?

 Mike: It’s such a paradigm shift.
-What we’re trying to do is teach salespeople to create a big juicy buying vision, a customer hero vision where this guy sees himself as a hero in his own company.
-Saving money, making money, solving a problem, achieving a goal, that he hasn’t been able to do before.
+We’re trying to teach salespeople to create a big juicy buying vision, a customer hero vision where this guy sees himself as a hero in his own company.
+Saving money, making money, solving a problem, achieving a goal that he hasn’t been able to do before.

-We teach people how to do connective-listening.
-Once the buyer starts talking freely.
-We teach the salespeople how to tend the buyer story and then send that buyer a written version of his customer hero story.
+We teach people how to do connective listening.
+Once the buyer starts talking freely, we teach the salespeople how to tend the buyer’s story and then send that buyer a written version of his customer hero story.

 Brian: As I’m listening to you, it sounds like you’re building a relationship by helping someone else relate to the story, see themselves in it, and then also starting to bridge the trust gap because you’re connecting with something that they can identify with and how they’re likely feeling.

 Mike: It’s the product usage.
-That’s why the customer hero stories bridge the cloud gap now too, or the cloud is forcing all these technology companies that have all this high-powered product marketing talent and most of the product collateral ends up being “it” based or “our solution” based.
-It will do this, it will do that, or our solution will do this or our solution will do that.
+That’s why the customer hero stories bridge the cloud gap now too, or the cloud is forcing all these technology companies that have all this high-powered product marketing talent.
+Most of the product collateral ends up being “it” based or “our solution” based.
+It will do this, it will do that, or our solution will do this, or our solution will do that.

 That’s making the product the hero.
-It’s disabling the buying process because now the buyer is going to feel the pressure of somebody wanting to sell them some piece of technology.
+It’s disabling the buying process because now the buyer will feel the pressure of somebody wanting to sell them some piece of technology.